llm-bible/llm-bible.github.io/_publications/han2024transfer.markdown

 bibkey: han2024transfer
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.17181"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Language Modeling', 'Merging', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Language Modeling', 'Merging', 'Training Techniques', 'Pretraining Methods']
 ---
 In this report, we explore the potential for text diffusion to replace autoregressive (AR) decoding for the training and deployment of large language